samousavih/samousavih.github.io/_posts/2023-10-22-partial-applications-in-python.md

 1) Cloning the current environment to a new path with the new name
 2) Removing current environment

 Now let's have a look at Conda's source code.
-Rename command has been implemented [main_rename.py](https://github.com/conda/conda/blob/e69b2353c2f14fbfc9fd3aa448ebc991b28ca136/conda/cli/main_rename.py#L127).
-The following is a code extract from the file,
+Rename command has been implemented in [main_rename.py](https://github.com/conda/conda/blob/e69b2353c2f14fbfc9fd3aa448ebc991b28ca136/conda/cli/main_rename.py#L127).
+The following is the code extract from the file,
 ```python
 def execute(args: Namespace, parser: ArgumentParser) -> int:
     """Executes the command for renaming an existing environment."""